Katy600/CV/README.md

 - Support each other in our differing ideas and stay open to change.

 #### Collaboration
-As part of a team within a school led me to value practices such as:
+Having been part of a team within a school this led me to value practices such as:
 - Regular planning meetings which create a sense of purpose and focus.
 - A culture of sharing resources, ideas, honest reflections and a mutual desire to improve our practice through creative and solution based approaches.